ronaldbosma/blog/content/blog/apim-client-certificate-series/02-validate-client-certificate-in-apim-behind-agw/index.md

 GET https://apim-sample.dev:53029/client-cert/validate-using-context
 ```

-All request will fail with a response similar to the one below, as we haven't configured the REST Client extension to send a client certificate yet.
+All request will fail with a response similar to the one below, as we haven't configured the Visual Studio REST Client extension to send a client certificate yet.

 ```
 HTTP/1.1 400 Bad Request